Krishna1705/onlinestore99-ecommerce-website-PHP-MYSQLI-AJAX-JQUERY-BOOTSTRAP/README.md

 If client has not logged in,then also he will be able to add products to the cart,and he can perform update & delete products operations to the cart too. at the time of checkout he will be asked for login.and then he will be able to do payment.

+client can view products according to brand and categories,he can do search for the products too. pagination is included.

 after payment client will be redirected to his account and he will get order confirmation or cancellation message in his account. client will have order summery too in his account.